introdh/intro-dh2018-RavBaugh/Assignment2_BAUGH.md

 To begin explaining my findings and results, I will first address numerical findings from the networks.
 Then, I will address several network graphs that give a deeper understanding and provide more complete answers for my questions about the American Studies program.
 The network contained 13 professors: Laura Browder, Patricia Elizabeth Herrera, Nicole Jacqueline Maurantonio, Nicole Sackley, Melissa D. Ooten, Eric S. Yellin, Douglas Leo Winiarski, Lazaro Lima, Glyn Hughes, Bertram D. Ashe, Monika Barbara Siebert, Lauren Craig Tilton, and Edward L. Ayers.
 These professors taught classes that together covered 20 attributes: AMER, EDSL, ENEL, FLMB, FSHT, FSLT, FSVP, HIAL, HIEL, HIUS, ISAH, ISPD, JWSC, REEL, RHCS, SOEL, THEL, WGHP, WGKP, and WGSS.
 Each professor had a different title (for example there was a department chair) and interestingly some professors did not have titles indicated on their directory pages.
 For those, there was only affiliations with programs or departments listed.

 There were three types of professors found: Associate Professor, Asistant Professor, and Professor.
 Like before, there were also a small number that chose to not describe their occupation.
 There were three genders represented in the data: she, he, they.
-With these components, I was able to see connections in the American Studies department by looking at degree, eigen, close, between, cluster, component, component size, gender pronouns, type of prof and title, and type of professor.
+With these components, I was able to see connections in the American Studies department by looking at degree, eigen, close, between, cluster, gender pronouns, type of prof and title, and type of professor.

 **Degree**